pinting/oraculum/README.md

 \end{aligned}
 ```

-$\mathrm{routes}$ is the transition function of the determinized machine, taken over the live frontier — the subset construction, evaluated one token at a time instead of tabulated in advance. $\mathrm{expand}$ is the fixpoint: a head whose memory now accepts is replaced by the heads its continuation yields, applied to the state its selector returns, until nothing new appears.
+$\mathrm{routes}$ evaluates the transition function over the live frontier — effectively performing the subset construction one token at a time instead of tabulating it in advance. $\mathrm{expand}$ resolves the fixpoint: whenever a head reaches the end of its index, it yields its continuation $k_i$, applying it to the updated state $\mathit{ctx}_i$, spawning the next set of required indexes until nothing new appears.

-For a fixed schema the reachable configurations are finite, so the language is regular after all and the DFA does exist.
-It is merely unbuildable: the state carries a Boolean function over $n$ tables, of which there are $2^{2^n}$, times the alias states, times the contractions of the join graph.
-Ahead-of-time compilation is not wrong here, it is infeasible — the conclusion Experiments 1 through 7 reached from the other side.
+For a fixed schema the reachable configurations are technically finite, so the DFA does theoretically exist.
+But with $n$ tables carrying $2^{2^n}$ boolean functions, plus alias resolutions and join graphs, it is strictly unbuildable.
+Lazy determinization is the only way through.

 ```
 NOTE: The layers that meet at a head